palak-k5/August-DSAConsistency/README.md

 Each day i will update the challenge in the "Challenges" directory of this repository.
 You can find the questions and my code for each day there.

 Resources Used -
-LeetCode, Geeksforgeeks and stivers DSA A2Z sheet.
+LeetCode, Geeksforgeeks and strivers DSA A2Z sheet.

 # Acknowledgments